Changissnz/nu_merchant_principal/README.md

-gains reaped from the "middle ground" and transferred to selected members of group G be utilized for partial advantage, on the condition that gridlocking conditions prohibit the utility of advantage, that is resources and qualities not present in the initial autonomous conditions of the group's members?
+gains reaped from the "middle ground" and transferred to selected members of group G be utilized for partial advantage, on the condition that gridlocking conditions prohibit the utility of advantage, that is, resources and qualities not present in the initial autonomous conditions of the group's members?
 As for the possible future, abstraction by the Game of Breaking Gridlock